XapiMa/accurateClock/README.md

 # accurateClock
-hows more accurate time than the computer's internal clock
+hows more accurate time than the computer's internal clock.

+If you are not using ntp, your computer's internal time may be incorrect.
 This tool shows more accurate time than the computer's internal clock.

-This tool calculates the built-in clock delay based on the NTP information provided by NICT and provides more accurate UNIX time.
+It calculates the built-in clock delay based on the NTP information provided by NICT and provides more accurate UNIX time.

 ## installation
  ```